ares333/php-curl/README.md

             + $result['header'] Raw response header.Exists when CURLOPT_HEADER was enabled.
             + $result['cacheFile'] Exists when cache is used.
         2. Value from $item['args']
-    + Return value can be setted.Must be array if setted.Array keys is as below:
+    + Return value can be set.Must be array if set.Array keys is as below:
         + cache Same format with Curl::$cache.This is the last chance to set.
 + $onFail overwrite Curl::$onFail。
 + $ahead Add to high priority poll or not.